This post was sponsored in part by Raw Spice Bar, however, all thoughts and opinions are my own

 - 1 Orange Peel

 For the Cashew Cream

 - 1 Cup Raw Unsalted Cashews

-- ¼ tsp Vanilla seed or 1 tsp Vanilla Extract
+- ¼ teaspoon Vanilla seed or 1 teaspoon Vanilla Extract

 Make the Cashew Cream:

 In a medium bowl, add the cashews and cover with filtered water.
 Let soak for 2 hours.
 Drain and place the soaked cashews, ½- ¾ cups of fresh water, vanilla, maple syrup and cinnamon in a blender or food processor.
 Blend on high until smooth and creamy.
 Store in a glass container with a fitted lid until ready to use.
 Makes approximately 16oz of Cashew cream.